-These decadent mini s’mores cheesecakes feature a buttery graham cracker crust, creamy chocolate filling and dreamy toasted meringue topping!
+These decadent mini s’mores cheesecakes feature a buttery graham cracker crust, creamy chocolate filling and melty chocolate ganache.
+And don’t forget the dreamy toasted meringue topping — no campfire required!

 chocolate cheesecake filling